Reticular’s Research Sample: A Case Study on Interpretability in Protein Models

 tl;dr

-• Demonstrating sparse probing techniques from Gurnee et al. on ESM-2, we reveal that just two neurons can encode the catalytic function of serine proteases in a protein language model.
+- Demonstrating sparse probing techniques from Gurnee et al. on ESM-2, we reveal how catalytic function in serine proteases is encoded through coordinated computation across different layers.

 Mechanistic interpretability has emerged as a powerful tool for understanding large language models, scaling even to frontier models like GPT-4 and Claude.
 But can these techniques help us understand biological language models?
 At Reticular, we believe controllable protein design requires precisely this kind of deep model understanding.